casperes1996/VPU/docs/ISA.md

 DIVI    $c      (r)     N/A         0c c  r  00                 Divide constant in ARG1 with ARG2 and save result in ARG2.
 Can be extended to use ARG3 to specify reverse order division, so it would be ARG2/ARG1 if necessary for efficiency
 SUBT    (r)     (r)     N/A         0d r  r  00                 Subtract ARG2 from ARG1 and save result in ARG2
 SUBT    $c      (r)     N/A         0e c  r  00                 Subtract ARG2 from ARG1 and save result in ARG2.
 Semantics ARG2=ARG1-ARG2.
 See divi for potential extension
-SHFT    $c      (r)     $c          0f c  r  c                  Shift ARG2 ARG1 bytes.
+SHFT    $c      (r)     $c          0f c  r  c                  Shift ARG2 ARG1 bits.
 If ARG3 = 0 the shift is leftwards.
 If ARG3 != 0 the shift is rightward.
 BAND    (r)     (r)     N/A         10 r  r  00                 Bitwise AND of two registers, result saved in ARG2 BAND    $c      (r)     N/A         11 r  r  00                 Bitwise AND of a constant and a register, result saved in ARG2
 BXOR    (r)     (r)     N/A         12 r  r  00                 Bitwise XOR of two registers, result saved in ARG2